icgc-argo/argo-docs/docs/submitted-data.md

 Check out [Clinical Data Validation Rules](clinical-data-validation-rules#clinical-data-completeness) for more information on how clinical completeness is calculated.

 #### % Donors with Tumour & Normal
-*Coming Soon:* Once a donor has a tumour and normal raw reed pair [submitted through Song](submitting-molecular-data), they will be counted towards this percentage.
+*Coming Soon:* Once a donor has a tumour and normal raw read pair [submitted through Song](submitting-molecular-data), they will be counted towards this percentage.

 #### Donors in Molecular Data Processing
 *Coming Soon:* This is the number of donors that currently have samples being processed in the [analysis pipeline](dna-pipeline).

 #### Files to QC
 *Coming Soon:* Once an analysis workflow is completed (and the corresponding donor is clinically complete), the analysis files will be available to program members first.
-These files can be downloaded using the file manifest, and will be available for an embargo period before being released to the public via the File Repository (note: all molecular files are controlled and will be available for the public to download with [DACO approval](data-access)).
+These files can be downloaded using a [file manifest and the score-client](data-download), and will be available for an embargo period before being released to the public via the File Repository.

 #### Donors with Released Files
-*Coming Soon:* Once the embargo period is over, a data release will occur.
+*Coming Soon:* Once the files have passed the embargo period, a data release will occur.
 Donors who have BOTH core clinical completeness and analysis files available will be released to the public via the File Repository.

 #### All Files
 *Coming Soon:* The count of all files for the program, i.e. all clinical and molecular analysis files that have either been released to the public or are still in QC for the embargo period.
-A program member, having DACO approval, can download these files by using the manifest in Song.
-Check out [How to Download Data](data-download).
+A program member, having DACO approval, can download these files by using the [file manifest with the score-client](data-download).

 ## Donor Release Summary
 The status bar in this card shows how many program donors have fully released files (dark blue bar), partially released files (light blue bar) and no released files (white bar) out of the total committed donors.